Frequently Asked Questions

 3) 2 years of work experience

 4) Demonstrated proficiency in English.
-If your first language is not English, or if you obtained your degree from an institution where the main language of instruction was not English, then you are required to take either the TOEFL or IELTS exam
+If your first language is not English, or if you obtained your degree from an institution where the main language of instruction was not English, then you are required to take either the TOEFL, IELTS or PTE exam

 5) Three letters of reference from supervisors, professors or colleagues